angular/angular/aio/content/guide/dependency-injection-in-action.md

 * The first injector configured with a provider supplies the dependency (a service instance or value) to the constructor.

-* If no provider is found in the root injector, the DI framework returns null to the constructor.
+* If no provider is found in the root injector, the DI framework throws an error.

 There are a number of options for modifying the default search behavior, using _parameter decorators_ on the service-valued parameters of a class constructor.